 Like other elite black athletes who grew up in an unequal society, Owens considered the moral stance against Germany to be hypocritical and wasn't inclined to surrender the chance to shine on a global stage.
 He eventually expressed his desire to compete in the Games, a position that drew the condemnation of African-American publications and NAACP head Walter White.

-Owens went on to become the first American to win four gold medals in track and field
+Owens became the first American to win four gold medals in track and field

 From almost the get-go, Owens seized the reins as the star of the 1936 Summer Olympics.
 He coasted to a gold medal in his first event, the 100-meter dash, and followed with a highly publicized victory over German champion Luz Long in the long jump (an event embellished by the tall tale of Long offering advice to help his opponent win).

 After setting an Olympic record in the 200-meter dash en route to a third gold medal, Owens put the exclamation point on his showing by running the opening leg of a record-shattering U.S. 4x100 relay performance.
 He became the first American of any race to win four gold medals in track and field in a single Olympics, an achievement that stood unaccompanied until Carl Lewis matched him in 1984.

 Although it was largely reported that Hitler "snubbed" Owens for upstaging his prized Aryan athletes, in reality, he responded to a request to treat the winners equally and declined to publicly congratulate anyone after the first day of competition.
 Other reports indicated that the Fuhrer did salute Owens from afar, possibly influenced by the adoring reception the athlete received from fans.

 Despite Hitler's snub, Owens left a global legacy

 As with the so-called Hitler snub, the narrative of the 1936 Olympics has been softened and simplified over the years.
 Despite the accomplishments of Owens and his teammates, Germany could still claim athletic superiority by winning the most medals.